Betsy B. Woolridge, Clerk

 City of Williamsburg and County of James City Circuit Court

 Marriage licenses are issued by the Clerk of the Circuit Court, located in the Courthouse, First Floor, 5201 Monticello Avenue, Suite 6, Williamsburg.
-The fee is $30.00 CASH.
+The fee is $30.00 CASH or CHECK.
 Both parties must appear before the Clerk to obtain a license and must be 18 years of age or older (proof of age required with either a valid drivers license with picture, passport or military identification), or if between 16 and 18, a parent must appear with identification.
 The court will provide a special affidavit for the parents' signature.
 If one parent has legal custody, we will need a certified copy of the court order and a certified copy of the applicant’s birth certificate that includes both parents’ names.

 There are no residency requirements to obtain a marriage license in Virginia.
 A couple may go to any Circuit Court in Virginia to obtain this license.
 Once the license is issued, there is no waiting period and no blood test is required.
 The marriage license is valid for 60 calendar days and the marriage must take place in Virginia.